 Some common symptoms of bursitis are pain with movement, stiffness, and swelling.
 Chronic bursitis is characterized by swelling, while infected bursitis involves more severe symptoms like pain, inflammation, tenderness, fever and swelling spreading throughout the body.
 Traumatic bursitis can be characterized by the immediate onset of swelling and tenderness.

 All types of bursitis can be treated with rest, ice, immobilization and over the counter pain medication for the pain and inflammation.
 Antibiotics can help with infected bursitis, and compression and padding can help with traumatic bursitis.
-If the bursitis is severe, steroids, an aspirate, or arthroscopy may be helpful.
-An aspirate is removing fluid from the bursa.
-Most bursitis can be treated non surgically, as it is mostly a chronic issue that flares up occasionally.
-Finding out what aggravates the pain and avoiding or modifying those activities can help prevent further pain.
+If the bursitis is severe, steroids, joint aspiration, or arthroscopy may be helpful.

 Risk Factors and Prevention